Sakrac/x65/README.md

 * Labels don't need to end with colon, but they can.
 * No indentation required for instructions, meaning that labels can't be mnemonics, macros or directives.
 * Conditional assembly with #if/#ifdef/#else etc.
-* As far as achievable, support the syntax of other 6502 assemblers (Merlin syntax now requires command line argument).
+* As far as achievable, support the syntax of other 6502 assemblers (Merlin syntax now requires command line argument, -endm adds support for sources using macro/endmacro and repeat/endrepeat combos rather than scoeps).

 In summary, if you are familiar with any 6502 assembler syntax you should feel at home with x65.
 If you're familiar with C programming expressions you should be familiar with '{', '}' scoping and complex expressions.